samdot07/samdot07/README.md

 - 📚 Keen on books
 - 🏈 Love sports

-👀 might have something to look out for...
+👀 Might have something to look out for...
 <!---
 samdot07/samdot07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.